sherado99/x402-SDS/README.md

 *   Building directories of paid AI services
 *   Verifying X402 protocol compliance (v1 and v2)

-SDS can process a single domain and probe dozens of endpoints in a single run.
+DFS can process a single domain and probe dozens of endpoints in a single run.
 Each endpoint is verified individually, ensuring the data is accurate and up-to-date.

-SDS helps researchers and developers map the emerging Agent Economy with precision.
+DFS helps researchers and developers map the emerging Agent Economy with precision.

-Unlike generic web scrapers, SDS is purpose-built for the X402 protocol.
+Unlike generic web scrapers, DFS is purpose-built for the X402 protocol.
 It actively triggers `402 Payment Required` responses and decodes complex Base64 headers to extract hidden billing information.

-### 🎯 Who SDS Is For
+### 🎯 Who DFS Is For
-SDS is designed for professionals and organizations that need to track, audit, or utilize monetized AI APIs.
+DFS is designed for professionals and organizations that need to track, audit, or utilize monetized AI APIs.

 **Web3 Researchers & Analysts**
 Map the Agent Economy, track API pricing trends, and discover which blockchain networks are dominating the AI space.